mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

     all_docs.append(txt)
 ```

 This is all the setup work we require.
-Text processing steps like tokenization and removing punctuation will happen automatically when we use scikit-learn's ```TfidfVectorizer``` to convert documents from a list of strings to TF-IDF scores.
+Text processing steps like tokenization and removing punctuation will happen automatically when we use scikit-learn's ```TfidfVectorizer``` to convert documents from a list of strings to __tf-idf__ scores.
 The following block of code imports ```TfidfVectorizer``` from the scikit-learn library, which comes pre-installed with Anaconda.
 TfidfVectorizer is a class (written using object-oriented programming), so I instantiate it with specific parameters as a variable named 'vectorizer'.
 I then run the object's fit_transform() method on my list of strings (a variable called 'all_docs').
 The stored variable 'X' is output of the fit_transform() method.

 ```python
 #import the TfidfVectorizer from scikit-learn.